top of page

 Shots at birth,

-At 2 months shots - a week later viral infection
+At 2 months, shots - a week later, viral infection

 2 weeks after that, they gave him the DTAP

-At 4 months, “well child” and shots - 3 days later ear infection and vomiting
+At 4 months, “well child” and shots - 3 days later, ear infection and vomiting

-At 6 months upper respiratory infection and ear infection
+At 6 months, upper respiratory infection and ear infection

-But two weeks later they gave him another jab
+But two weeks later, they gave him another jab

-At 11 months another ear infection
+At 11 months, another ear infection

-This pattern continued for years and with the flu shot, he would get a huge red welt at the injection site.
+This pattern continued for years, and with the flu shot, he would get a huge red welt at the injection site.

 This kid had so many medical issues every year.
-His list kept growing and is quite long, this continued for years, so many ear infections, viral infections, he had rotavirus, bronchitis, phenomena, and topped out at 7 ear tube surgeries at the final count.
+His list kept growing and is quite long; this continued for years, so many ear infections, viral infections, he had rotavirus, bronchitis, phenomena, and topped out at 7 ear tube surgeries at the final count.
 He has permanent hearing loss and has had a hearing aid since middle school.

-It was never caught because I didn’t know and they didn't care, truthfully.
+It was never caught because I didn’t know, and they didn't care, truthfully.

-When I would call after the appointment, I was told it was normal, to give him Tylenol.
+When I would call after the appointment, I was told it was normal and to give him Tylenol.
 Or he was given another round of antibiotics.
 No one ever said that Tylenol depletes our ability to detoxify chemical exposures, and vaccines are loaded with chemicals, some of which pass the blood-brain barrier.
 Or that antibiotics tear apart your guts and kill even good bacteria or take a probiotic.

 A NEW OUTLOOK

 After that, a lot changed.
 Everything stopped.
-Food changed, candles and plug-ins went into the trash and I used essential oils instead, cleaning and laundry products changed, I started watching sugar and buying organic, cut dairy, learned how to cook, and we saw chiropractors as regularly as I could afford them.
+Food changed, candles and plug-ins went into the trash, and I used essential oils instead; cleaning and laundry products changed, I started watching sugar and buying organic, cut dairy, learned how to cook, and we saw chiropractors as regularly as I could afford them.

-In 2015 at his 16-year-old "well-child" visit the HPV vaccination came up.
-By now I knew what to ask for and what to look for.
+In 2015, at his 16-year-old "well-child" visit, the HPV vaccination came up.
+By now, I knew what to ask for and what to look for.
 I declined the one sheet and asked for the package insert.
 The nurse said she gave it to me.
-I said I wanted what was in the box and until I saw it I would not agree to any vaccinations.
-She tossed the tray on the counter and told me how horrible of a mother I was, she couldn’t believe I would put my son’s health in jeopardy to stop the chance of ovarian cancer.
+I said I wanted what was in the box, and until I saw it, I would not agree to any vaccinations.
+She tossed the tray on the counter and told me how horrible of a mother I was; she couldn’t believe I would put my son’s health in jeopardy to stop the chance of ovarian cancer.
 When I said he's a boy and doesn't have ovaries, she got even more upset and said it was for his future sexual partners.
 How dare I put those other girls in jeopardy, and she left the room, with me sitting there staring at the door and my son staring at me.
 When I read about Gardasil, I was so glad I went with my gut, stood my ground, and did not give in.

-I took classes at Fraser and at Pacer.
-Pacer is a parent advocacy group and they had a meet your legislature day.
+Pacer is a parent advocacy group that had a meeting on your legislature day.
 I mustered up the courage and went to St. Paul.
 I learned how to talk so they listen.
-To this day I advocate for medical freedom.
+Honestly, my representatives don't listen, but some people do.
+I still advocate for medical freedom because nothing in the medical system is perfect for everyone.
+We need to have a choice and be properly informed of that choice.

 WHAT ABOUT ME?

-I had issues of my own over the years but everything got put in the back because my son always needed something.
+I had issues of my own over the years, but everything got put in the back because my son always needed something.
 Self-care was nonexistent.
-I never put myself first and struggled with the numerous traumatic events that happened, letting it pile up in my body.
-I was working a full-time and a part-time job to pay bills.
+I never put myself first, and I struggled with numerous traumatic events in my own life, letting them pile up in my body.
 I had been financially devastated more than once and had been trying for years to dig out.

-I already had a list of medications for anxiety and sleeping and around this time I had some weird medical things start.
-The doctors could not explain it, they called it PCOS and thyroid dysfunction.
+Around the mid to end of 2016, I had some weird medical things start.
 On top of the anxiety and not sleeping.
-My hair was falling out, I gained a lot of weight, I was super crabby and emotional, and I was so tired and had no energy.
+My hair was falling out, I gained a lot of weight, my joints hurt, I was sick all the time, I was super crabby and emotional, and I was so tired and had no energy I could barely get out of bed.
+I was barely hanging on and felt like the worst mom ever.
+I was good at hiding my feelings and how bad things had gotten.
+My doctor could not find anything.

-The first thing the doctors did was hand me more pills.
+I was referred to an endocrinologist.
+The doctors could never explain it.
+In mid-2017, they called it PCOS and thyroid dysfunction.
+The first thing the endocrinologist did was hand me more pills.
 I topped out at 7 prescriptions (3 for PCOS, 1 for thyroid, 2 for anxiety, and 1 for sleeping) and felt worse and worse.
-I hated taking them, I asked for alternatives and again they said it was the best course.
+I hated taking them.
+I asked for alternatives, and again, they said it was the best course.
 I had been researching alternative solutions.
 I had been doing a lot for my son but had a hard time seeing the struggles in my own life.

 THE UPSWING

-In 2018 we went to California for my son’s high school graduation gift trip and I learned about CBD.
-We learned all about growing, processing, and the different types.
-We bought some CBD chocolate nuggets and from what I felt and what I saw, I needed to know more.
-After we came home, I researched and found a company I could get behind in the two pure plant ingredients and had testing to back it up.
+I needed to know more from what I felt and saw.
+After we came home, I researched for months, finally finding a company I could get behind in the two pure plant ingredients and had testing to back it up.
 My CBD journey is a whole story on its own.
-Within weeks I got out of bed and was functioning again.
-I told my doctor I was taking CBD and she wasn't super happy to hear about that.
+Within weeks, I got out of bed and began functioning again.
+I told my doctor I was taking CBD, and she wasn't super happy to hear about that.
 Within a year I went back, and she asked what I was doing because my blood was "normal" again, I was looking healthy again, and my weight had stabilized, she did not need to see me anymore and was taken off all the prescriptions.
 There is a long list of other improvements, and I joined the company.

-In 2020 I finally got the doctor to do a heavy metal panel on my son and he tested positive for Arsenic, lead, and mercury.
+In 2020, I finally got the doctor to do a heavy metal panel on my son, and he tested positive for Arsenic, lead, and mercury.
 Mercury is one of the most toxic substances known.
 Think of those old thermometers breaking and the metal balls rolling all over.
 Tiny doses cause damage to the brain, gut, liver, bone marrow, nervous system, and/or kidneys.
 It's linked to autoimmune disorders and neurological disorders like autism.

 SPECIAL NEEDS SPECIFIC

-Looking back I would do a lot of things differently but we can't go back so now I talk to parents about what I wish I had known.
-Maybe I knew it, I just didn't have the extra strength to deal with everything that was going on all at once back then.
-Lots of parents are in the same boat and most days are just doing the best we can to get through the day.
-Push when you can and if it doesn't work, try again another day.
+It's taken a lot to see that I knew what to do and tried my best.
+Most days, I didn't have the extra strength to deal with everything that was happening all at once.
+Many parents are in the same boat, and we do our best to get through the day most days.
+Push when you can, and try again another day if it doesn't work.
 Just don't give up.

 People have told me they see me as strong and courageous for what my journey and all the seasons have given me.
-I guess I don't see it that way because I didn't feel like I had a choice, it was my son's needs over mine and any loving parent would do that.
+I guess I don't see it that way because I didn't feel like I had a choice; it was my son's needs over mine, and any loving parent would do that.

 LEARNING IS NEVER FINISHED